 Our mailing list now stands at 5,200 people with 1514 people subscribing to our list in June.
 This is the most amount of users we have had sign up in one month since we launched the plugin in January.

 This month we’ve had 31,905 sessions and 15,170 users on the site which resulted in 156,645 page views.

 Compared to May these numbers are down but as I explained in last months post our visitor stats were high in May due to an issue with Stripe and a blog post making its way onto Hacker News.

 A breakdown of our traffic sources with Google, Direct and WordPress.org bringing in the most news users.

 Overall, June has been a very good month for us.
-We’ve almost doubled our monthly revenue in the space of two months and whilst it is hard to see a monthly grow rate of 30/40% continue long-term, it is great to see our business continue to grow.
+We’ve almost doubled our monthly revenue in the space of two months and whilst it is hard to see a monthly growth rate of 30/40% continue long-term, it is great to see our business continue to grow.

 Lastly, I just want to mention that launching and running a WordPress plugin business is stressful and there is no guarantee of user adoption or users becoming paying customers.
-Thankfully, Ultimate Member is bringing in enough revenue to allow the two of us to work full-time on the business, which ultimately means more developement and better support.
+Thankfully, Ultimate Member is bringing in enough revenue to allow the two of us to work full-time on the business, which ultimately means more development and better support.